Anassidr/Coincap-etl-pipeline/README.md

 #### 1. Check the [Coincap API](https://docs.coincap.io/) and decide which data we want to pull.
   - I am using the bitcoin hourly prices endpoint.
-    - This endpoint specified in the airflow UI >> connections
+    - This endpoint is specified in the airflow UI >> connections
     - It is subsequently called in the DAG.py file

 #### 2. Set up the [docker-compose file](https://github.com/Anassidr/Coincap-etl-pipeline/blob/main/coincap-project/docker-compose.yaml) for airflow.